vsouza/awesome-ios/README.md

 * [tapkulibrary](https://github.com/devinross/tapkulibrary) - tap + haiku = tapku, a well crafted open source iOS framework.
 * [HorizontalDial](https://github.com/kciter/HorizontalDial) - A horizontal scroll dial like Instagram.
 * [ComponentKit](https://componentkit.org/) - A React-Inspired View Framework for iOS, by Facebook.
-* [PMTween](https://github.com/poetmountain/PMTween) - An elegant and flexible tweening library for iOS.
 * [RKNotificationHub](https://github.com/cwRichardKim/RKNotificationHub) - Make any UIView a full fledged notification center.
 * [EatFit](https://github.com/Yalantis/EatFit) - Eat fit is a component for attractive data representation inspired by Google Fit
 * [phone-number-picker](https://github.com/hughbe/phone-number-picker) - A simple and easy to use view controller enabling you to enter a phone number with a country code similar to WhatsApp written in Swift